-- The maximum number of directories altogether in the root directory and all subdirectories is limited to 100.
-The maximum number of files is about 1000 altogether in the root directory and all subdirectories.
-Note: It is not possible to use these maximum numbers of file system entries, the actual amount of files and directories may be lower, because some of them are used internally by the Java system in the Java application manager, e.g. for installed MIDlets. - Note: Ensure not to fill up the file system to its limits, otherwise the Java system may run into trouble. - The subdirectory depth shall not be greater than 5. - Allowed characters for path and file names: - Path and file names are alphanumeric.
+- On the root directory, the number of file and/or directory entries is limited to 100.
+The length of directory and file names on the root directory also affects their maximum number, i.e. long names may further reduce the number of entries. - On subdirectories, the number of file and/or directory entries depends on the memory space, but is about 1000 entries maximum altogether. - Note: It is not possible to use these maximum numbers of file system entries, the actual amount of files and directories may be lower, because some of them are used internally by the Java system in the Java application manager, e.g. for installed MIDlets. - Note: Ensure not to fill up the file system to its limits, otherwise the Java system may run into trouble. - The subdirectory depth shall not be greater than 5. - Allowed characters for path and file names: - Path and file names are alphanumeric.
 Allowed characters: A Z, a z, digits, underscore, and special characters used in file URL format defined in IETF RFCs 1738 and 2396.

-Space characters are allowed as well, but require the whole path or file name be enclosed in quotation marks (e.g. "a:/dire ctory/my file.txt" or "a:/ directory/my file.txt"), otherwise the spaces will be discarded. - Character "/" is a separator for directories and files, e.g. /directory/my_sub_dir/my_file.txt. - Both "." and ".." are illegal for directory names, "." as part of a file name is allowed. - File and directory names are case-insensitive. - Path names start with drive prefix "a:/" or "A:/". - Length of files and paths (incl. drive prefix "a:/" or "A:/"): The maximum usable length is 127 GSM characters and accordingly 31 UCS2 characters (depending on character set selected with AT+CSCS). - If the file is in open status, it must be closed first before executing other file operations such as copy, rename and remove. - When OBEX functionality is switched off, i.e. starting the Module Exchange Suite is not permitted (AT^SJM-SEC parameter <OBEX_state> is "0"), then AT^SFSA file operation commands will return +CME ERROR: operation not allowed.
+Space characters are allowed as well, but require the whole path or file name be enclosed in quotation marks (e.g. "a:/dire ctory/my file.txt" or "a:/ directory/my file.txt"), otherwise the spaces will be discarded. - Character "/" is a separator for directories and files, e.g. /directory/my\sub\dir/my\file.txt. - Both "." and ".." are illegal for directory names, "." as part of a file name is allowed. - File and directory names are case-insensitive. - Path names start with drive prefix "a:/" or "A:/".